 When I first started to use EMDR with my clients, particularly with more complex cases, there seemed to be more that needed to get done before trauma processing.
 There needed to be more resourcing but also something that is able to touch a deeper trauma that is inside of our clients.
 Shame is usually the culprit.

-After resourcing in Preparation (Phase 2), assessing targets (Phase 3), and establishing some kind of stop signal, I then have the client create a target of the core belief felt-sense by asking, “What shape and color would represent this ‘has always been there’ belief?”
+After resourcing in Preparation (Phase 2), assessing targets (Phase 3), and establishing some kind of stop signal, I then have the client create a target of the core belief felt-sense by asking, “What shape and color would represent this belief that feels like it has always been there?”
 Once the client has the image (and negative cognition) then it is standard protocol time (i.e., Phases 4-7 and Phase 8 in the next session).
 Future template can be done but I feel that because I am priming the pump and that there are declarative memories still to go, I wait until I see how the client responses to the process and do future templates with memories that are able to be recalled.

 Rationale: I am trying to see what is going on under the hood and also preparing their memory system for reprocessing shifts.
 My reference to the shape and color or image comes from Mark Grant’s work on pain management (1995) and so any strong preverbal emotion can be targeted in this way.
 Paulsen and O’Shea also use this strategy; they do not, however, want you to activate the client.
 My position is that if we are addressing the client’s schema, that they are feeling all the time, they are already activated.
 Again, I suggest doing this on shame-based themes and not fear-based ones because I believe it is safer and the client is less likely to activate actual memories.
 However, activating shame-based memories does happen.
 In this case, I will guide them back to target or go back to resourcing.
 If the client has too much shame then the standard practices of creating some distance between the client and image, having the client pendulate, or taking only doing a fragment is advised.
 To further support my position, if the theme carries a high SUDs, which it normally does, Shapiro (2018) suggests doing a more intense early memory first because if they can do this, then they can handle whatever else is to come.
 Lastly, and for obvious reasons, this is actually the start of the cluster.